Active Directory integration prerequisites

 Download and install the latest version of the Okta AD agent on your host servers to make sure that you have the most current features and functionality and get optimum performance.
 If you are running multiple Okta AD agents, make sure they are all the same version.
 Running different versions within a domain can cause all agents in that domain to function at the level of the oldest agent.
 This does not affect other domains.

-- Okta recommends installing Windows server 2012, Windows server 2012 R2, Windows Server 2016, Windows Server 2019, or Windows server 2022 on the host server — You need access to a Windows server to install the Okta AD agent.
+- Okta recommends installing Windows server 2012, Windows Server 2016, Windows Server 2019, or Windows server 2022 on the host server — You need access to a Windows server to install the Okta AD agent.
 You do not need to install the agent on the domain controller.
 Your system must have 20MB memory for the AD Service Account that is created during the agent installation.

 .NET 4.6.2 or later.
 If you have an earlier version of .NET, upgrade to 4.6.2 or later.

 - To improve the security of AD integrations, the default security protocol is TLS1.2 for orgs running .NET Framework 4.5 or later.

 - AD domain/forest functional level — Okta supports an AD domain/forest functional level of 2003 and higher.
 For additional information on AD domain functional levels, see: https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/understanding-active-directory-domain-services--ad-ds--functional-levels

 - If you are using the AD domain functional level of 2003, AD usernames must be in the domain name format.
 That is, users must have a UPN that contains the @domain.name format.